-For the most part I have come to a place of acceptance and contentment with the body that I have, if I had not I’d still be bent over a toilet bowl after every meal.
-I used to loath my body, consumed by the thought of changing it through drastic measures: purging.
-Now my body, my weight and appearance, is an afterthought taking a backseat to life and all its joys and responsibilities.
+For the most part, I have come to a place of acceptance and contentment with the body that I have.
+If I had not, I’d still be bent over a toilet bowl after every meal.
+I used to loath my body.
+I was consumed by the thought of changing it no matter the drastic measure of purging.
+Now my body, my weight, and my appearance is an afterthought.
+It takes a backseat to life and all its joys and responsibilities.

-But dismissing these critical thoughts and simply telling myself that my body is acceptable as it is, or by reading the encouraging comments at the end of my post that “you are beautiful,” has not brought lasting resolution.
-There is a tension here between these two ideas: between the idea of being content and of wanting to change, and tension always pushes towards resolution.
+But dismissing these critical thoughts and simply telling myself that my body is acceptable as it is or by reading the encouraging comments at the end of my posts (“you are beautiful”), has not brought lasting resolution.
+There is a tension within me between these two ideas.
+It’s between the idea of being content and still wanting to change.
+And tension always pushes towards resolution.
 But does resolution mean choosing one or the other?

 It seems to me that these two ideas are in a dynamic relationship.
-Contentment is not a destination at which we can arrive, it is an active endeavor and requires vigilance, it means weeding through thoughts of discontent and deciding which ones are constructive and which are destructive.
-And discontent is not definitively negative, a certain level of discontent can be healthy.
-Critically thinking about the way that live can yield growth.
+Contentment is not a destination at which we can arrive, it is an active endeavor and requires vigilance.
+It means weeding through thoughts of discontent and deciding which ones are constructive and which are destructive.
+Discontent is not definitively negative.
+A certain level of discontent can be healthy because you’re critically thinking about how this type of discontent can yield growth.

-When I think about the critical voices that picked apart my appearance in my race photos it is clear to me that those are destructive voices.
-They come from a place of insecurity, brought on by exposure to images of women who have what I think will make me happy: muscular arms, hard abs, lean legs.
-Those feelings of insecurity undermine my contentment and ultimately my happiness.
-But there can be constructive discontent, like the discontent I feel with my 5K PR because I know that with proper training and coaching I am capable of running much faster.
-Or the discontent I feel at the end of the week when I know I didn’t do as much core work as a should have, not because I want a six pack but because I know that a strong core will protect my body from injury and allow me to keep running hard.
-The discontent that pushes us to excellence, to work at whatever you do with all our heart, that is the discontent that is healthy.
+Now, there can be constructive discontent.
+Like the discontent I feel with my 5K PR because I know that with proper training and coaching I am capable of running much faster.
+Or the discontent I feel at the end of the week when I know I didn’t do as much core work as a should have.
+Its not because I want a six pack.
+Its because I know that a strong core will protect my body from injury and allow me to keep running hard.
+The discontent that pushes us to excellence and to work at whatever we do with all our heart, that is the discontent that is healthy.

-I would not necessarily say that we want to find a balance between these two things, because I think finding a balance implies that they are of equal value at all times.
-No, there are times when being content must outweigh our desire to change.
+I would not necessarily say that we want to find a balance between these two things.
+I think finding a balance implies that they are of equal value at all times.
+So there are times when being content must outweigh our desire to change.
 And there are times when we set aside our contentedness to push ourselves that much further.
 Do they work together?
-Maybe?
+Maybe.
 I’m not sure.
 It seems the idea of accepting my body and wanting to change it is a dynamic, fluid relationship.
-One which I have not mastered…but I hope to some day.
+One which I have not mastered… but I hope to some day.